Createdd/Writing/2018/articles/Reflect2018.md

 ## Cold showers and meditation

 This is huge.
 As I picked up the Wimhof method (combining meditation and exposure to the cold) I was already confident that this is something that will stick with me.
 It turned out to be true.
 For more than a year I am now constantly showering as cold as possible.
 The effects it has on me are superb.
-To name a few things that had improved:
+To name a few things that have improved:

 ### Sickness